karloespiritu/go-config-example/README.md

-# Sample Go App laoding a configuration file
+# Sample Go Application using TOML and VIPER

-A sample go application that loads a TOML config file using Viper.
+This is the code example I used in my blog post - "[Handling Configuration Files in Go](karloespiritu.com/configuration-files-go/)".
+This is sample Go application that reads a TOML configuration file using Viper.

-## Quick Start
+## Setup

 1. Setup [Go Workspace](https://golang.org/doc/code.html#Organization)
 2. Run Application